 - 1 cup raw pumpkin seeds

-- 1 cup flax seeds
+- 1 cup chia seeds

 - Transfer the muesli into a dry glass container and cover with a tight lid.
 Store in a dark cool place.